SidonTheTroll/cave-of-ordeals/Projects/SVHW/Biology/qna.md

 ## 33. Papaver and Michelia both have multi-carpellary ovaries.
 How do they differ from each other?
 Papaver (poppy) and Michelia are both plants with multi-carpellary ovaries, but they differ in several aspects:

-1. **Flower Structure**: Papaver flowers typically have multiple pistils (each derived from a single carpel), often arranged in a whorl or cluster.
-In contrast, Michelia flowers generally have a single compound pistil with multiple carpels fused together.
+1. **Flower Structure**: Papaver has multiple pistils arranged in a whorl or cluster, while Michelia has a single compound pistil with fused carpels.

-2. **Ovary Arrangement**: In Papaver, each pistil (and hence each carpel) is separate or partially fused.
-Michelia, on the other hand, has carpels fused into a single ovary structure.
+2. **Ovary Arrangement**: Papaver's pistils are separate or partially fused; Michelia's carpels are fused into a single ovary.

-3. **Fruit Type**: The fruit of Papaver is typically a capsule, derived from the multi-carpellary ovaries.
-Michelia's fruit can vary but often develops into a berry-like structure or a multiple fruit cluster.
+3. **Fruit Type**: Papaver produces a capsule, whereas Michelia often develops a berry-like or multiple fruit cluster.

-These differences reflect variations in floral morphology and reproductive structures between the two genera despite both having multi-carpellary ovaries.
+These differences highlight variations in floral morphology and reproductive structures between the two genera despite both having multi-carpellary ovaries.

 ## 34. A bilobed dithaceous anther has 100 microspore mother cells per microsporangium.
 How many male gametes can this anther produce?
 A bilobed dithaceous anther typically consists of two lobes, each containing microsporangia where microspore mother cells undergo meiosis to produce microspores.
 Given that each microsporangium has 100 microspore mother cells, we can calculate the total number of male gametes produced as follows: